wavefrontHQ/docs/pages/doc/integrations_aws_lambda.md

 ## How To Monitor AWS Lambda

 For AWS Lambda and other serverless environments, Wavefront supports a new type of metric called [delta counter](delta_counters.html).
 Wavefront performs server-side aggregation of related metrics for delta counters, eliminating potential issues with collision.

-{::comment}See xref to blog{:/comment}
+See our blog [Monitoring Apps in the Serverless World](https://www.wavefront.com/monitoring-applications-in-the-serverless-world-part-1-of-2/)

 ### AWS Lambda Integration